Everything You Should Know About Energy Star Windows

 U-factor ratings generally fall between 0.25 and 1.25.
 The lower the U-factor rating, the greater a window’s resistance to heat transfer and the better its insulating properties are.

 Solar Heat Gain Coefficient

-The second major characteristic of energy-efficient and energy-star rated widows is the ability to control solar heat gain through the window panes.
+The second major characteristic of energy-efficient and energy star windows is the ability to control solar heat gain through the window panes.
 In simpler terms, this controls how much heat is let into your home.
 This capability is a considerable factor in determining how long it takes your home to be air conditioned or heated to your liking.